 Making the cookies:

 - Spoon 1 tablespoon of dough onto silicone baking sheet or parchment paper.
 (I use a Silpat sheet.)
-Spread with a spoon into a thin 4-5 inch circle.
+Spread batter with the back of a spoon into a thin 4-5 inch circle.
 Start by making 2 circles at a time.
 (I don’t ever do more than 3 at a time.)

 - Bake for 5-6 minutes, or until the edges are lightly browned.

-- Remove from the oven and immediately take one cookie and place it on a wooden cutting board.
-Keep the side that was "down" while cooking down.
+- Remove from the oven.Immediately take one cookie and place it on a wooden cutting board.
+Keep bottom (the side that was "down" while cooking) down.

 - Place a fortune in the middle of the cookie and fold in half.
 Place the middle of the flat side over the edge of a coffee mug.
 Pull the corners down to shape.